folkelib/Folke.Identity.Server/README.md

-﻿Adds MVC 6 Web API that allows to authenticate with a Single Page Application using Elm.AspNet.Identity.
+﻿Adds MVC 6 Web API that allows to authenticate with a Single Page Application using Microsoft.AspNet.Identity.

 /*,
       "dnxcore50": {